 The need for such cross-field thinking is clear: according to the National Skills Coalition, about 92 percent of jobs now require digital skills.

-The Cost of Constant Reinvention
+The Cost of Reinventing Yourself Constantly

 Change is beginning, though unevenly.
 Organizations are slowly learning that a team made of connectors can respond to uncertainty better than one built entirely on specialists.
 The structures just haven’t caught up to that reality.